 Select a light scratch remover of your preference.
 Any less abrasive polish will work in this case.
 Also, toothpaste works as a great fine scratch remover.
 But not all toothpaste works well so try out on a small first area to see how it reacts with the scratch.

-Smear it on the area and gently rub over it with a soft damp microfiber towel.
+Smear it on the area and gently rub it over it with a soft damp microfiber towel.
 The scratches will start fading away gradually.
 Continue the process until the scratches are all gone.

 For Deeper Scratches